-- Network connected devices with Fleet Secure Endpoint installed, devices without Fleet Secure Endpoint installed - System specifications such as free disk space, CPU and amount of memory - Installed software and their version - Security events such as neutralized viruses and blocked USB drives - Acknowledgements of the Security Operations Centre team based on security events them into a vessel's safety management manual, or show port inspectors that steps have taken steps to protect the vessel and its assets.
-Even if a vessel has not been the target of an attack, Inmarsat recommends that these reports are periodically reviewed to steer ongoing improvements to a vessel's cyber risk management plan.
-Any Cyber Review in the Change Management Process should
+- Network connected devices with Fleet Secure Endpoint installed, devices without Fleet Secure Endpoint installed - System specifications such as free disk space, CPU and amount of memory - Installed software and their version - Security events such as neutralized viruses and blocked USB drives - Acknowledgements of the Security Operations Centre team based on security events

+Reports are generated in formats like PDF and can be printed onboard and circulated among staff and easily integrated into a yacht's safety management manual, or to show port inspectors that steps have been taken to protect the superyacht and its assets.
+Even if a yacht has not been the target of an attack, Inmarsat recommends that these reports are periodically reviewed to steer ongoing improvements to a superyacht's cyber risk management plan.
+Any Cyber Review in the Change Management Process should: